-- A. All school employees shall receive training on child abuse/neglect and reporting procedures every four years as required by law.
-NOTE: This requirement is contained in 22 MRSA § 4011-A(9). - B. All school employees will receive a minimum of one hour of child sexual abuse awareness and prevention training within six months of hire and every four years. - C. The training about child sexual abuse awareness and prevention shall be delivered by a qualified instructor(s) and be "evidence-informed." - D. The training about sexual abuse awareness and prevention is intended to: - i.
+- A. All school employees shall receive training on child abuse/neglect and reporting procedures every four years required by law. - B. All school employees will receive a minimum of one hour of child sexual abuse awareness and prevention training within six months of hire and every four years.

+- C. The training about child sexual abuse awareness and prevention shall be delivered by a qualified instructor(s) and be "evidence-informed". - D. The training about sexual abuse awareness and prevention is intended to: - i.
 Increase awareness of developmentally appropriate and inappropriate sexual behaviors in children; - ii.
-Increase ability to identify indicators of sexual abuse, including physical and psychosocial indicators on a spectrum (including lower to higher probability); - iii.
-Increase ability to effectively respond to sexual behavior or disclosures or suspicions of child abuse; and - iv.
-Include local child sexual abuse and sexual assault resources.
+Increase ability to identify indicators of sexual abuse, including physical and psychosocial indicators on a spectrum (including lower to higher probability) - iii.
+Increase ability to effectively respond to sexual behavior or disclosures or suspicions of child sexual abuse and; - iv.
+Include local child sexual abuse and sexual assault resources